ISISNeutronMuon/HLM_PV_Import/README.md

 ```

 The manager can be placed anywhere, as long as it is given the correct service directory path.
 The service requires the `settings.ini` and `pv_config.json` files.
+The `service_setup.bat` is optional; logs will be created once the service has run.

 ### Running in an IDE (e.g. PyCharm)
 To test the manager or the service in an IDE (as it's easier to make changes), run `\HlmManager.py` for manager, and `\HLM_PV_Import\__main__.py` for service.

 Note that for running the service script directly from the IDE, the PV config and settings.ini will need to be added to the project root.
 Depending on the user, the manager's settings and logs may differ (as they are saved in `<user>\AppData\Local\HLM Service Manager`).

 ### Manual tests: